MarianaGT/404-not-found/README.md

 ![404-not-found](https://user-images.githubusercontent.com/64441365/112390061-57846700-8cbb-11eb-81c3-5e740f409ca2.png)

 This page is a common error users get when their browser was able to communicate with a server, but the server could not find what was requested.

 To stop visitors from freaking out, a nice message can be displayed to inform people what is happening.

 This challenge was completed in order to make that message legible, pleasant, and suitable for mobile and desktop devices.

 Code feedback is always welcome.

-- Your wisdom? :)

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

-- [HTML]
+- HTML
-- [CSS]
+- CSS

 ## Acknowledgements